bdeckard92/dupUT/01-Class-Content/18-NoSQL/01-Activities/02-Subdocuments/README.md

   * Modify the DELETE route to `/api/notebooks/:notebookId/notes/:noteId` to delete a note from a notebook.

-* To test it out, run `npm install` and `npm start` in your command line to start the server.
+* To test it out, run `npm start` in your command line to start the server.

 * Open Insomnia Core and make a POST request to `/api/notebooks` with data for a new notebook in JSON format.

-  * Using the `_id` of the notebook, make a POST request to `/api/notebooks/:notebookId/notes` with data for a new note in JSON format
+  * Using the `_id` of the notebook, make a POST request to `/api/notebooks/:notebookId/notes` with data for a new note in JSON format.

   * Using the `noteId` of the note, make a DELETE request to `/api/notebooks/:notebookId/notes/:noteId`.